David Hensley Player Props: Astros vs. Twins

 Looking to place a prop bet on David Hensley?
 Check out what's available at BetMGM and sign up with this link!

-- Logging a trip to the plate in 20 games last season, he hit one home run.

-- In two of 20 games last year, Hensley drove in a run, and he picked up multiple RBIs both times.

-- In five of 20 games last season (25.0%), he crossed home plate safely, including two games with multiple runs.
+- In three of six games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.